okiggg666/FNF-HD-Psych-Engine-Port-Source-Code-Android/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' HD - Psych Engine Port
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+Welcome to FNF HD psych engine port, this port was made for having a better experience playing FNF HD, in this port there's new options, new art and more!
+Remember i'm not the owner of FNF HD, FNF HD is made by Kolsan and the HD team, full credits to them and their hard work.

 ## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have Haxe 4.1.5 (https://haxe.org/download/version/4.1.5/).

-Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.
+Follow a Friday Night Funkin' Psych Engine source code compilation tutorial, after this you will need to install LuaJIT.

 To install LuaJIT do this: `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit` on a Command prompt/PowerShell